vitejs/vite/README.md

 You can run `vite build` to bundle the app.

 Internally, we use a highly opinionated Rollup config to generate the build.
-The build is configurable by passing on most options to Rollup - and most non-rollup string/boolean options have a mapping flag in the CLI (see [src/node/build.ts](https://github.com/vuejs/vite/blob/master/src/node/build.ts) for full details).
+The build is configurable by passing on most options to Rollup - and most non-rollup string/boolean options have mapping flags in the CLI (see [src/node/build.ts](https://github.com/vuejs/vite/blob/master/src/node/build.ts) for full details).

 ### API